Hands-on Hacking Essentials

 Day 2: "Network Takeover" scenario - putting it all together in a whole day hands-on scenario that walks participants through a small company network takeover scenario from an attacker's perspective.
 Mostly Armitage along with other tools on Kali Linux will be used for attacking, making it easy to track and visualize how the victim network and subnets reveal themselves as participants hack deeper into the network.

 Taavi joined the team in April 2015 as a Web application pentester.
 His previous work experience consists mainly of Web Application development.
 He holds a M.Sc. degree in Cyber Security from Tallinn University of Technology.
 He wrote his masters thesis about improving User Simulation Team Workflow in the Context of Cyber Defense Exercise.
 Taavi is the main trainer of our Hands-on Hacking training series (HOHE, HOHE FU, HOHA) and Hunt The Hacker (HtH) course.

 Trainers will engage participants with lectures, live attack demonstrations and practical examples followed by individual hands-on exercise scenarios.
-Training is interactive, practical, and besides active participation also full of attack stories that help to change the perspective and understanding of real life security threats.
+Course is interactive, practical, and besides active participation also full of attack stories that help to change the perspective and understanding of real life security threats.

 Ideology of this course